TrellixVulnTeam/swahilipython_SCMU/Doc/faq/windows.rst

    name of the extension module.
 For example, if the name of the module is leo, the init function will be called initleo().
 If you use SWIG shadow classes, as you should, the init function will be called initleoc().
-This initializes a mostly hidden helper class used by the shadow class.
+This initializes a mostly hidden helper kundi used by the shadow class.

    The reason you can link the C code in step 2 into your .exe file is that calling the initialization function is equivalent to importing the module